 •Malingering refers to symptoms that are intentionally feigned or deliberately induced in order to obtain external incentives such as avoiding work, gaining compensation, or obtaining more favorable living arrangements.
 Malingering is not a psychiatric disorder.

 ●Personality disorders are characterized by personality traits that are inflexible and maladaptive across a wide range of situations, causing significant distress and impairment of social, occupational, and role functioning (table 3).
 In addition, the thinking, displays of emotion, impulsivity, and interpersonal behavior of the individual deviate markedly from the expectations of the individual's culture.
 The most common is the histrionic personality disorder, characterized by pervasive and excessive emotionality and attention-seeking behavior.
 Other predisposing personality disorders include borderline personality or antisocial personality disorders.
-(See "Personality disorders".)
+(See "Overview of personality disorders".)